Daniel Cohalan (bishop of Cork): Episcopal career

 He was appointed Auxiliary Bishop of Cork and Titular Bishop of Vaga on 25 May 1914.
 Cohalan was consecrated bishop at St Mary and St Anne's Cathedral on 7 June 1914 by John Harty, Archbishop of Cashel-Emly.
 Two years later, he was appointed Diocesan Bishop of Cork on 29 August 1916.

 Cohalan was an outspoken critic during the Irish War of Independence, condemning acts of violence on both sides.
 In particular, he denounced the policy of reprisals.
 In July 1920, he pronounced an interdict on the killers of an RIC sergeant, shot dead in the church porch in Bandon.
 He declared that anyone killing from ambush would be excommunicated.
 On 12 December 1920, Cohalan, issued a decree saying that "anyone within the diocese of Cork who organises or takes part in ambushes or murder or attempted murder shall be excommunicated".[47]
 In turn, his life was threatened by the IRA.
 In August 1928, he condemned the British government which had allowed Terence McSwiney to die on hunger-strike in 1920.

-Bessborough was run by the Sisters of the Sacred Hearts of Jesus and Mary and when the department "sought a change of superior in Bessborough because of the appallingly high death rate, he [Catholic Bishop of Cork Dr Daniel Cohalan] denounced the request.
+Bessborough Mother & Baby Home was run by the Sisters of the Sisters of the Sacred Hearts of Jesus and Mary and when the Department of Local Government and Public Health "sought a change of superior in Bessborough because of the appallingly high death rate, he [Catholic Bishop of Cork Dr Daniel Cohalan] denounced the request.
 The replacement of the Bessborough superior was delayed for four years after the department requested it, and many infants died during that time.
 It seems probable that the bishop’s intervention was elicited by the congregation."

-In general the report found that the major causes of infant mortality in the homes were respiratory infections and gastroenteritis, while "public attention has focused on marasmus [malnutrition]" suggesting "wilful neglect".
-However, it said that "the term marasmus is best seen as indicating that a child was failing to thrive, but medical experts suggest that this was due to an underlying, undiagnosed medical condition."

-He died in office at Bon Secours Hospital, Cork on 24 August 1952, aged 94 years old.
-A story, current at the time in Cork, referred to his antipathy towards bishops of the Church of Ireland who styled themselves "Bishop of Cork".
-A month before his death, and on his death-bed, word was brought to him of the death of the Church of Ireland Bishop of Cork, Cloyne and Ross, Robert Hearn.
-The response of Dr Cohalan, known "affectionately" as "Danny Boy", was, reputedly, "now he knows who's Bishop of Cork".
+He died in office at Bon Secours Hospital, Cork on 24 August 1952, aged 94.
 Originally buried at St Finbarr's College, Farranferris, he was reinterred in the grounds of St Mary and St Anne's Cathedral, Cork in 1996.

 His nephew of the same name, Daniel Cohalan, was Bishop of Waterford and Lismore from 1943 to 1965.